wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 There is a regular hourly bus offered by the Johor government.
 See [here](#enter-sg-transport).

 All related costs (tests, SHN, medical fees if any) will no longer be waived by the Singapore government if you enter after 1 January 2021.
-See [here](https://www.gov.sg/article/cost-of-shn-stays-swab-tests-and-medical-expenses-when-you-travel) for the latest updates on cost, and [here](https://www.moh.gov.sg/news-highlights/details/updates-to-stay-home-notice-and-charging-policy-for-travellers) for the change in policy.
+The latest updates on cost can be found at the links for [SHN Dedicated Facilities][SafeTravel SDF] and [swab tests][SafeTravel Swab].
+See [here](https://www.moh.gov.sg/news-highlights/details/updates-to-stay-home-notice-and-charging-policy-for-travellers) for the change in policy.

 You may want to download TraceTogether and/or SingPass, as well as the StayHome@SG app.